 Handshake encryption adds a layer of security when the client and server establish secret keys for communication.
 The best services offer RSA-4096.

 SSL is a standard security protocol for establishing encrypted links.
 The rating of different websites gives a better idea about the security you receive.

-This is why I have added a metric assessing the Website Server SSL rating, which has been compiled via the Qualys SSL Labs – SSL Server Test Tool.
+This is why I have added a metric assessing the Website Server SSL rating to the VPN service comparison, which has been compiled via the Qualys SSL Labs – SSL Server Test Tool.